Individual Income Tax FAQs

 Note: If you are not required to file a Missouri return, but you received a W-2 form stating you had Missouri tax withheld, you must file a Missouri return to get a refund of your Missouri withholding.
 If you are not required to file a Missouri return and you do not anticipate an increase in income, you may change your W-4 form to "exempt" so your employer will not withhold Missouri tax.

-The due date for the 2020 Missouri Individual Income Tax Return is extended from April 15, 2021 to May 17, 2021.
-Learn more about the extension.
+The due date for the 2021 Missouri Individual Income Tax Return is April 18, 2022.

 Fiscal year filers must file no later than the 15th day of the fourth month following the close of their taxable year.